Tetraselmis: Cell morphology

 The nucleus of the cell lies between the anterior lobes of the chloroplast in parallel with the pyrenoid, and some species have developed anterior nuclear lobes.
 The nucleus is centrally located and is parallel with the flagellar depression and pyrenoid.
 Additionally, condensed chromatin can be viewed in the nucleus of certain species.
 See figure 1 for nuclear positioning within cells.
-The Golgi of Tetraselmis species has a distinct number of Golgi bodies usually within the range of 2-4, but species can have up to 8 or more.
+The Golgi of Tetraselmis species has a distinct number of Golgi bodies usually within the range of 2–4, but species can have up to 8 or more.
 This is a reliable characteristic that is used to help classify species.
 Golgi bodies lie between the chloroplast and the basal bodies; cis-Golgi face the chloroplast and trans-Golgi face the basal bodies.
-Mitochondria are dispersed throughout the cytoplasm in no pattern.
+Mitochondria are randomly dispersed throughout the cytoplasm.
 The cytoplasm may contain additional organelles and macromolecules such as lipid droplets, vacuoles, and lysosomes.
 Additionally, the starch produced by Tetraselmis is the same as those produced from land plants.

 The theca of most species closely encloses the cell body, but can become separated due to irregularities in cell shape.
 Theca are usually smooth, but some species have developed distinct creases that cross perpendicularly near the cell apex, giving the cell the appearance of being divided into four longitudinal sections.
 Some species also have a twisted cell posterior that is mirrored in the thecal wall produced.
 The only perforation of the theca is where the flagella emerge, which is termed the apical depression.
 The pore is a long slit with thecal extensions that border it, extending upwards to protect the flagella base.
 In cells that have lost their flagella the thecal extensions grow to cover the slit, but they do not fuse; non-motile cells of Tetraselmis have flagellar stubs that remain within the thecal compartment.
 Additionally, many species have thick curly hairs anchored to the cell wall near the flagellar base.
 The hairs are cross striated and have a spiral pattern, which is similar to flagellar hairs, but they are thicker and longer than flagellar hairs.
 Scale production begins during prophase, and the scales are brought to the cell membrane promptly after completion of cytokinesis and the two daughter cells are separated.
 Fusion of the scales happens externally and begins near the posterior end, extending forwards to the anterior end in which the flagellar slit forms last.